-A business or other organization whose primary goal is making money (a profit), as opposed to a non profit organization which focuses a goal such as helping the community and is concerned with money only as much as necessary to keep the organization operating.
+A business or other organization whose primary goal is making money (a profit), as opposed to a non-profit organization which focuses on a goal, such as helping the community and is concerned with money only as much as necessary to keep the organization operating.
 The business must be a sole proprietorship, partnership, limited liability company, or corporation.

 The business must be small as defined by SBA as those businesses with a net worth below $15 million and an average net profit (after taxes) for the last two years of below $5 million.
 If these standards are exceeded, the business can still qualify for the program by meeting other SBA size standards based on either number of employees or annual revenue, depending upon the industry.